Skip to main content

 5. Safari

-Speak to your GP if you:
+Talk to your GP or doctor if you:

-• need advice managing your weight
+• want advice on managing your weight

 • feel your weight is having a bad effect on your life or health